betagouv/cout-embauche/README.md

 > Please open an issue if you want to consume the API in a different way.

+### `window.Embauche.OpenFisca.getLastResults()`

+Returns the currently-displayed computed simulation data, as an object containing the OpenFisca-computed values, as identifiers from the OpenFisca [legislation](http://legislation.openfisca.fr) mapped to `Number` values.

 ### `window.Embauche.OpenFisca.get([additionalParameters], callback)`

 Calls the Paie API, parameterised with the current state of the form.